Maximal $L^p$-regularity and $H^{\infty}$-calculus for block operator matrices and applications: Applications

 The artificial compressible Stokes system has been introduced in the context of steady state solutions to the Navier-Stokes equations, see \cite{Cho1967, Cho1968, Tem1969_1,Tem1969_2, Tem_book}.
 It is formally given by

-with a given real valued function $v_s$.
+with a given real valued vector field $v_s$.
 The spectral properties of this operator have been investigated recently in detail for the Hilbert space case in \cite{KaTe2018, Ter2018}.
 However, the $L^p$-theory for this operator has not been studied so far.
 Therefore, we consider here $\A_p^{\AS}=\A^{\AS}$ in the space $X=X_1\times X_2$ with

 for $p\in (1,\infty)$ with domain